 August 18, 2011

 Purr, yowl, hiss, meow: all these sounds are common among cats, but what do they mean?

 "Meow" is an onomatopoeia (a word that suggests the sound it describes).
-This sound can be used when a kitten is communicating with its mother, but in adult cats it is almost exclusively directed towards humans.
-Cats will meow when they want food, affection, or play time.
+This sound can be used when a kitten is communicating with its mother, but in adult cats, it is almost exclusively directed toward humans.
+Cats will meow when they want food, affection, or playtime.
 Sometimes it is even possible to differentiate between variations of your cat's meow depending on what she is seeking.